ubc-library-rc/intro_to_tidyverse/content/package_examples.md

             "Virginia blueflag") # replace the pattern "virginica" with "Virginia blueflag"
 ```

-Repeat this activity with the *setosoa* iris in the iris dataset (answer below)
+Repeat this activity with the *setosa* iris in the iris dataset (answer below)

 ``` r
 iris$Species=str_replace(iris$Species,